 Lawn Care Tips: Don't Get That Rake Out Just YetThe Twin Cities set a record high temperature on Wednesday when we hit 73 degrees, and many residents were ready to jump in the yard and get to work.
 However, lawn care experts say not so fast.

 New Du Pont Herbicide May Be Harmful To Certain TreesHave you noticed brown branches on any of your pine trees?
 If you have, and a lawn service has sprayed your yard for weeds, your trees could be in serious trouble.

-It's hard to disconnect dandelions from that bouquet we gave our moms or from that dandelion crown we made as little kids.
+Good Question: Why So Many Dandelions?It's hard to disconnect dandelions from that bouquet we gave our moms or from that dandelion crown we made as little kids.
 As adults, though, frolicking isn't exactly what we want to do with dandelions.